 2. Enhanced Data Accuracy

 CRM integrations can help ensure that data is accurate and up-to-date.
 How?
-Certain integrations automatically synch data between systems.
-You can eliminate mismatched contact records or data silos that keep some teams in the dark.
+CRM integration allows for the automatic syncing of data between your CRM and other systems.
+Accordingly, you can eliminate mismatched contact records or data silos that keep some teams in the dark.

-For example, you can integrate HubSpot’s CRM with Shopify.
-That allows you to keep track of who is buying what on your site and for how much.
+For example, you can integrate HubSpot’s CRM with Shopify, which allows you to track who is buying what on your site.
+By integrating HubSpot and Shopify, the purchase data from Shopify gets automatically synced to corresponding contact records in HubSpot without you having to think about it.

 3. Better Customer Experiences

-Integrating your CRM with your other tools can help provide customers with more personalized and timely experiences.
+Integrating your CRM with other tools can provide customers with more personalized and timely experiences.

 If your CRM is integrated with your stack, you will always have a complete and up-to-date view of customer interactions, allowing you to personalize communications accordingly.